 The shadows at the Square loomed large and dark as stories were told of how its Protestant leaders were executed right where we were standing.
 Spooky, especially if there is no hand to hold.

 The spookiness worsened with tales of the Headless Templar who apparently rode the paved streets with his head in his hand.
 Nobody was sure what the knight did to suffer a fate as this but that it was a much-loved ghost was evident.
-Just at that very moment, the clock struck eight, making me jump out of my skin.
+Just at that very moment, the clock struck eight, making me jump.
 The tour group found this amusing.

 Despite its spookiness, I was tempted to step into one of the elegant horse-drawn carriages which seemed to emerge from the First Century BC Romanesque days.
 However, I set my temptation to rest and followed the tour guide instead.